JuroOravec/crawlee-one/packages/crawlee-one/docs/features.md

 ## Extract data with AI.

-When DOM selectors fail (custom layouts, inconsistent markup), use an LLM to extract structured data from HTML.
-Configure `llmApiKey`, `llmProvider`, and `llmModel`; route handlers call `extractWithLLM` with a Zod schema.
-Two-phase flow: main scraper defers, `crawlee-one llm extract` processes, re-run to collect.
+When you come across custom layouts or inconsistent markup, use an LLM to extract structured data from HTML.
+Use `extractWithLLM()` inside your scraper.
+Configure LLM with the `llmApiKey`, `llmProvider`, and `llmModel` actor inputs.

 ```ts
 handler: async (ctx) => {